jojos38/Observation-bot/README.md

 - - Change the bot prefix

 - !olang [language]
-- -Change the language of the bot (languages available: french / english)
+- - Change the global language of the bot (Use ISO 631-1, example: fr, es ,en)

 - !oadd
 - - Add the current channel in the authorized channels

 - !oremove
 - - Remove the current channel from the authorized channels

+- !ochannellang
+- - Set the default lang for a specific channel (Use ISO 631-1, example: fr, es ,en) (Default: auto)

+- !oanalyze [text]
+- - Analyze your message and give you a score

 - !oreset
 - - Delete all bot data from the server (Authorized channels etc...)